 About Jaclyn Freedman

-Jaclyn is creative, UX-minded content marketing strategist with over eight years of experience helping both large and small businesses develop content marketing campaigns that drive leads.
+Jaclyn is creative, UX-minded content marketing strategist with experience helping both large and small businesses develop content marketing campaigns that drive leads.
 With experience running the gamut from web development to social media, she understands content marketing and how best to develop strategies that elicit measurable results.
 When not building quality connections through content, she can be found dressing her son like it’s 1974, working out while complaining, talking about the Kardashians, or traveling.
 She once met Kirsten Dunst at the Sistine Chapel.

 How Effective Client Management Can Directly Impact Your Digital Marketing ROI

 Aug 14, 2018